 Clearly, the word ‘root’ is being used in a different context in this verse.
-And even if they were referencing the literal root of a plant (which virtually every plant in existence has), it might be a pretty big leap to connect this verse specifically to licorice.
+And even if they were referencing the literal root of a plant (which essentially every plant in existence has), it might be a pretty big leap to connect this verse specifically to licorice.

-One more example before moving on: For Biotin, Adam references Genesis 43:11: “Take some of the best fruits of the land in your vessels and carry down a present for the man – a little balm and a little honey, spices and myrrh, pistachio nuts and almonds.”
+One more example before moving on: For biotin, Adam references Genesis 43:11: "Take some of the best fruits of the land in your vessels and carry down a present for the man – a little balm and a little honey, spices and myrrh, pistachio nuts, and almonds."

-Here again, using only the words found in this verse, some might consider it a big leap to conclude that God meant we should supplement our diet with biotin to reduce blood sugar.
+Here again, using only the words found in this verse, some might consider it a big leap to conclude that God meant we should supplement our diet with biotin in order to reduce blood sugar.

 Does this mean HL12’s ingredients are Biblically-based?
 We’ll let you make that decision.